anawinwz/awz-ywc16/README.md

 My Homework Project for the Final Round audtion of YWC16 (Web Programmer track).

 It fetchs tracks from Spotify and give you an option to filter them based on their Features (`valence`, `danceablility`, `acousticness` and `instrumentalness`).
-From those tracks, you can select one to view its insights (a polar graph representing its Features and interesting numbers/values) or to just listen the track right from the Insights page.
+From those tracks, you can select one to view its insights (a polar graph representing its Features, and some of interesting numbers/values) or to just listen the track right from the Insights page.

 ## Installation Steps
 1. Clone these files on a web server which runs PHP and has cURL enabled.